 Supporting and implementing Plans for Gender Equality in Academia and Research – SPEAR

-The EU project SPEAR started in January 2019 and provides RWTH Aachen University with the opportunity to exchange experiences and support cooperation between gender equality actors across European universities and research performing institutions.
+The EU project SPEAR provided RWTH Aachen University during the project period 2019 to 2023 with the opportunity to exchange experiences and support cooperation between gender equality actors across European universities and research performing institutions.